“Best Solutions for your Business”

 Applicant’s bank statement showing at least THB 400,000 or equivalent in other currencies for the past two months.

 A work permit allows a non-Thai citizen to work and operate a business in Thailand.
 Once the foreigner obtains a non-immigrant visa, he may apply for a work permit in Thailand at the Thai Ministry of Labour.

-In order to apply for a work permit for a foreign employee, the employer company must have least at two million baht fully paid-up as registered capital for each work permit application.
+In order to apply for a work permit for a foreign employee is required the the foreign worker previously holds a business visa or marriage visa, and the employer company must have least at two million baht fully paid-up as registered capital for each work permit application.
 However, if the foreign employee has a Thai spouse, its only required a registered capital of one million baht.

 Thai limited companies may be granted to maximum 10 work permits each.
 However, the BOI-promoted companies have special right concerning the issuance of work permit and visa for foreign employees working on specific projects as technical experts.